 Nonetheless, stevia tends to be more expensive, and it also can have an unpleasant aftertaste and cause nausea.
 Due to this reason, it’s not uncommon for manufacturers to add other sugars, making stevia less beneficial.
-So, go for organic stevia that has not been supplemented with other sugars if possible.
+So, go for organic stevia that has not been supplemented with other sugars, if possible.

 4. Raw Honey

 While honey is still a type of sugar and is high in calories, raw honey contains many beneficial nutrients such as vitamins, minerals, and amino acids.
-It also has polyphenols, bioactive plant compounds that act as antioxidants.
+It also has polyphenols, which are bioactive plant compounds that act as antioxidants.